-This page contains occasional entries about St Paul UMC, Methodism, or Christianity in general.
-Check back here for newly posted entries.
+This page contains archived posts about St Paul UMC, Methodism, and Christianity in general.

 St. Paul UMC on Fox 13 News Christmas Eve at 9 p.m.: Channel 13 news did a story about St. Paul UMC that aired Christmas Eve on their 9:00 pm newscast.
 It was a follow up to the story they did on us last summer.
 They interviewed Pastor Carol and two congregation members, Brian and Keli.
 I would like to link to a video version of the story, but have been unable to find it on the MyFoxUtah web site.
 Maybe you will have better luck.
 Thanks to Fox 13 for their interest in our church.